beyondthesoftware/website/content/december-cleanup.md

 #### Week 2 – Clear the Chaos
 We’ll share a few more tips for untangling some common complications, but Week 2 is mostly holding space for you to make progress.
-We’ll be your biggest cheerleaders and answer questions.
+We’ll be your biggest cheerleaders and answer questions when you get stuck.
 This week includes **two group work sessions** to roll up your sleeves and get to work.

 #### Week 3 – Keep It Clean (For Good)